An overview of the OpenID Connect hybrid flow as well as of the authorization and token endpoint requests.

 expires_inExpiration in secondsyesThe time to live of the access token in seconds.

-id_tokenJSON Web TokennoJWT representing the ID Token.
-Present if openid scope was requested and user has given consent to this scope.
+id_tokenJSON Web TokennoJWT represents the ID token.
+Present if openid scope was requested and the user has given consent to this scope.

 Join our Newsletter